 - View details of fishing licences

 - Advice to marine developers and planners (regulation 37)

 Which areas of the Welsh seas are protected?

 There are a total of 128 marine protected areas in Wales covering over 5500 square miles, or 35% of the Welsh seas.

 The marine protected areas in Wales form part of a network of sites throughout UK waters.
 In Wales, we are also seeking to manage all our sites together as a network.
 We work with partners across Wales and the UK to plan how we manage the network to help achieve good environmental status under the EU Marine Strategy Framework Directive.

 Future plans for protected areas in Wales

 We are working with the Welsh Government and the Joint Nature Conservation Committee to assess the existing network of 128 marine protected areas in Welsh waters.
-Should any gaps in the network be identified we will then consult with stockholders to find the most appropriate way to protect any further marine habitats and species in Wales.
+Should any gaps in the network be identified we will then consult with stakeholders to find the most appropriate way to protect any further marine habitats and species in Wales.